Branko Smiljanić

-Branko Smiljanić (born 27 September 1957) is a Serbian football manager and former footballer.
+Branko Smiljanić (born 27 September 1957) is a Serbian football manager and former player.

 Playing career

-In 1978, he signed a one-year contract with Mercator Ljubljana.
+In 1978, Smiljanić signed a one-year contract with Mercator Ljubljana.
 He moved to OFK Beograd in 1979.
 In 1981, he signed a long-term contract with FK Sloboda Užice.

 He first moved out of Serbia in 1983 to Sweden where he signed a contract with Kalmar AIK FK.
 After a two-year spell with the Kalmar-based club, he signed a contract with FC Mönsterås.

 In 1988, he moved back to Serbia and signed with FK Obilić and played there for the next 5 years.